March 13, 2026

 Platelet-Rich Plasma (PRP) therapy is a straightforward and effective treatment that uses your body's own healing power.
 The process starts by drawing a small sample of your blood, which is then placed in a centrifuge to separate and concentrate the platelets.
 This platelet-rich plasma is then injected directly into your damaged knee joint.
 These platelets are packed with growth factors that act as signals, telling your body to start the repair process.
 They can help reduce inflammation, alleviate pain, and encourage new tissue growth.
 Since PRP uses your own blood, it's a very safe option with minimal risk of side effects.

-Stem Cell Therapy and Other Injections
+Exploring Stem Cell and Other Cellular Therapies

 Stem cell therapy is one of the most exciting areas of regenerative medicine.
 Stem cells are unique because they can develop into many different types of cells, including cartilage cells.
 When injected into a damaged knee, they have the potential to repair or replace worn-out tissue.
 Researchers are actively exploring how to best use stem cells to treat osteoarthritis and other joint conditions.
 The goal is to tap into the body's fundamental healing processes to achieve lasting relief and restore function.
 Our regenerative medicine services explore these cutting-edge options to help you find the right path to healing.